 Reports of varicose veins can be found in medical journals dating back as far as the Roman Empire.
-You better believe that over the last two millennia people have come up with some pretty crazy ideas about veins.
+Over the last two millennia people have come up with some pretty crazy ideas about veins.
 These vary from what causes them, what they tell you about yourself and how to treat them.

 Clearly, nobody wants to have dark-purple varicose veins bulging from their thighs, legs or ankles.
 Nevertheless, around 50% of adults do and they just keep getting more prevalent as we age.

 While most of the dubious wives tales have fallen to the wayside, there are still some common misconceptions out there.
 Let’s examine the 4 most persistent myths.

 Myth #1: Varicose Veins are Caused by Crossing Your Legs.

 While this might seem to make sense to someone with a basic understanding of varicose veins, it isn’t true.
 Varicose veins occur when blood gets trapped in a vein causing internal pressure to build; however the external pressure exerted on the veins when you cross your legs is minimal.
 Similarly, wearing tight shoes or tight pants have very little impact on bad veins.

 Crossing your legs and wearing tight clothing can aggravate varicose veins if you already have them.
 However, it is not the cause.
 The most likely cause of varicose veins are defective valves or weakened walls in the vein.
 These cause internal pressure, which works very differently than external pressure.
 When blood cannot make its way back to the heart, it will pool in areas of the veins, causing them to swell.
 Crossing your legs or wearing restrictive clothing does not pinch the vein.